.

 A Songwriter Remembers Elvis

-Roger Hall was a big fan of Elvis when he first became a sensation on national television in 1956.
-Inspired by Elvis recordings, Roger wrote some of his first songs like -- "Dream World" and "Peace-Lovin' Blues."
+Songwriter Roger Lee Hal was a big fan of Elvis when he first became a sensation on national television in 1956.
+Inspired by Elvis recordings, Roger wrote some of his first songs in the 1960s: "Dream World" and "Peace-Lovin' Blues."

-Roger was a fan of the early Elvis in the 1950s, especially KING CREOLE,
+Roger was also a fan of early Elvis in the 1950s movies,

 Here is Roger holding the original soundtrack LP album of KING CREOLE